hagnerd/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 case 15 and repeat until I found a floor where the egg broke.

-If I landed on a floor where the egg broke, I would go to the floor of the current floor I'm on divided by 2 (in this case if I started at 10 and it wasn't a breaking floor, I would go to 5).
+If I landed on a floor where the egg broke, I would go to the floor of the current floor I'm on divided by 2 (in this case if I started at 10 and it was a breaking floor, I would go to 5).

-I would repeat this process u
+If this was also a breaking floor, I would walk down until the first floor that didn't break and I would know that the lowest break floor is the floor above.

+If it wasn't a breaking floor I would walk up until it was a breaking floor.